SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

 ###Appendix A: Adding An Assay To Illumina Experiment Manager

-Note: As an alternative to the procedure below, you can simply save the [Schloss.txt](https://github.com/SchlossLab/MiSeq_WetLab_SOP/blob/master/Schloss.txt) file to the "C:\\program files\\Illumina\\Illumina Experiment Manager\\Sample Prep Kits" directory.
+Note: You can skip steps 2-9 by simply saving the [Schloss.txt](https://github.com/SchlossLab/MiSeq_WetLab_SOP/blob/master/Schloss.txt) file to the "C:\\program files\\Illumina\\Illumina Experiment Manager\\Sample Prep Kits" directory.